InsanallyLab/DecodingPackage/README.md

 ## Acknowledgments

-This project is built on the foundational research conducted by Insanally et al. The trial-by-trial Spike Timing Bayesian Decoding Algorithm, which is the core of this implementation, has been detailed in [this paper](https://elifesciences.org/articles/42409#s4) by Insanally et al.
+This package is built on the foundational research conducted by Insanally et al. The trial-by-trial spike timing Bayesian decoding algorithm has been detailed in [this paper](https://elifesciences.org/articles/42409#s4).
+This package also uses [Pynapple](https://github.com/pynapple-org/pynapple) data structures for its I/O layer, and provides functionality to convert pickle files to NWB files using [Neuroconv](https://github.com/catalystneuro/neuroconv).

 ## License